A Regularized $(XP)^2$ Model: Schr odinger forms

 With (\ref{x-u}) and (\ref{D-u}), Eq.(\ref{eq:1}) can be rewritten as:

 Giving $\varphi_1(u)= \sqrt{\cosh(u)}\;\psi_1(u)$, it reduces to the following differential equation:

-in which while the second derivative term is persists, the first derivative term is eliminated.
+where the second derivative term is preserved but the first derivative term is eliminated.
 Consequently, $\varphi_1(u)$ adheres to the standard Schr\" odinger equation with a half unit mass and a characteristic effective potentia